 Although the population of lesser prairie chickens has plunged dramatically over the past hundred years, members of this rare and iconic species managed to survive in patchwork habitat throughout the Texas Panhandle and High Plains.
-To help this bird once again reclaim the prairie, The Nature Conservancy of Texas created its first conservation area in the High Plains: Yoakum Dunes Preserve.
+To help this bird once again reclaim the prairie, The Nature Conservancy in Texas created its first conservation area in the High Plains: Yoakum Dunes Preserve.

 Formerly known as the Fitzgerald Ranch, the 6,000-acre parcel is awash in unusual grass species such as sand reed and sand bluestem and is dotted with shinnery oak and sand sage, both small shrubs.
 Melba Fitzgerald sold the property to The Nature Conservancy after her husband—who represented the third generation of Fitzgerald ranchers—passed away.